What is the value of my house?

 If you don't plan to sell and are able to afford your mortgage payments each month, negative equity may not matter too much.

-But if you want to move house or remortgage, then negative equity can cause problems.
-In some cases, negative equity can make it difficult to sell your home as you would need to make up the shortfall to repay the mortgage lender.
+But if you do want to move house or remortgage, then negative equity can cause problems – because your property is worth less than the mortgage owed.
+In some cases, negative equity can make it difficult to sell your home as you would need to make up the shortfall in order to repay the mortgage lender.
+There’s also the risk you could face limited lender options and potential restrictions on moving deals.

 Does my home’s value affect my home insurance?